-- Routinely observe the various squads at briefings and make informal inspections of personal appearance, vehicle conditions, and parking areas. - Review overtime slips and address questionable overtime usage. - Spot-check personnel files quarterly, direct informal notes over one year old, and other qualified material, to be purged. - Review and approve completed reports from the sergeants and forward those necessary to the Captain. - Review the unit's activity, both quality and quantity, and see that deficient areas are corrected.
-The Lieutenant shall review and approve personnel evaluations, ensuring objectivity and accuracy. - Serve as the division's Training Lieutenant. - Be responsible for overseeing the issuance, maintenance, and storage of all assigned equipment to the C.I.B. squads. - Act as the initial hearing officer for appeals of police equipment collisions and provide written response to employee seeking the appeal. - Perform any other duties assigned by the Captain.
+- o Routinely observe the various squads at briefings and make informal inspections of personal appearance, vehicle conditions, and parking areas - Review overtime slips and address questionable overtime usage - Review and approve completed reports from the sergeants, and forward those necessary to the Captain - O Review the unit's activity, both quality and quantity, and see that deficient areas are corrected.
+The Lieutenant shall review and approve personnel evaluations, ensuring objectivity and accuracy - Serve as the division's Training Lieutenant - o Be responsible for overseeing the issuance, maintenance, and storage of all assigned equipment to the C.I.B. squads - Act as the initial hearing officer for appeals of police equipment collisions and provide written response to the employee seeking the appeal - Ensure CPRA requests for the Division comply with the information requested and deadlines met - Ensure compliance and adherence of technologies used in the Division which fall under the Surveillance Ordinance